tungstenfabric/website/README.md

 well as code changes.
 In order to write a spec, start by copying the template `blueprint_template.md` to a meaningful name in the appropriate subdirectory for the release that you would like to target.

-* Login to Gerrit with your Launchpad account.
-Before you push anything, you'll need to sign a Contributor License Agreement or CLA: either Individual CLA (ICLA) if you are an independent contributor, or Corporate CLA (CCLA).
-We suggest you sign a CCLA if you are employed at a company which pays you for your Tungsten Fabric-related work.
-CCLA also simplifies things if your teammates plan to contribute as well.
-Both ICLA and CCLA are legal documents, and you may want to read them carefully or pass to your company's legal department for analysis.
-You can find the documents in the [Tungsten Fabric Community Drive].

 With all of these in place, you are now ready to submit your specs and code to Tungsten Fabric!
 How to write these specs and code is a different story though,